Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Conclusion

 \section{Conclusion}

-In this paper, we proposed optimization problems to decide optimally the amount of PV panels and the size of the battery to be installed in a house in order to save money in electricity bills and, more importantly, achieve ZEH.
-We showed that these problems can be posed as LP problems and thus they can be easily solved.
-By means of real data obtained from a neighborhood in Japan, we showed in the numerical examples how the optimization problems perform for three set of parameters corresponding to different incentive scenarios.
-There, it was shown that a sharing-based approach with no penalty in the reverse power was able to achieve ZEH while obtaining a low reverse power flow.
-Future works include the online management of the battery to minimize the effect of the reverse power in the grid, different sharing strategies, etc.
+In this paper, we proposed optimization problems to optimally decide the amount of PV panels and the size of the battery to be installed in a house in order to save money in electricity bills and, more importantly, achieve ZEH.
+Concretely, the main highlights of the paper were: \begin{itemize} \item We have shown the potential advantages of the sharing economy in comparison to a strictly individual investment approach. \item It has been shown that the nonconvex optimization problems associated with the optimal sizing in this paper can be posed as LP problems and thus they can be easily solved.
+Also, they are not computationally heavy, compared to other existing methods in the literature. \item Through real data obtained from a neighborhood in Japan, we have shown in the numerical examples how the optimization problems perform for three sets of parameters corresponding to different incentive scenarios. \item Finally, it has been shown that a sharing-based approach without penalty in the reverse power can achieve ZEH while obtaining a low reverse power flow. \end{itemize} On the other hand, it should be noted that the optimization problem only considers data for a specific year, which might lead to misleading results if the year is not representative of actual household consumption and generation.
+This could be solved by integrating stochastic optimization approaches with the proposed LP problem.
+Therefore, we consider as future work the improvement for the aforementioned investment problem, the development of efficient management strategies for the battery to minimize the effect of the reverse power in the grid, and different sharing strategies.